zhijieshi/cse3666/faq/risc-v-qa.md

 instructions after a while.

 After we learn instruction encodidng, we can challenge ourselves to encode an instruction.
-Pseudoinstructions have to converted into real instructions and then into machine code.
+Pseudoinstructions must be converted into real instructions first and then into machine code.

+We can also check in RARS.
+After code is assembled, RARS lists machine code, basic instructions (the real ones), and the ones in the source file.
+We can also turn off the pseudoinstruction support in RARS (Settings/Permit extended (pseudo) instructions and formats).